mnielsen/cognitive_tools/cognitive_tools.md

   point of view.
 Of course, ultimately it's often helpful to do both, but it's rarely a good idea to leap straight into intensive reading.

-# Indices

-One interesting cognitive technology is the index.
+# List of cognitive tools

+**Prompting or checklisting:** A simple, powerful pattern is to be led through a series of prompts or checklists.
+See, e.g., Gatawande's book on checklists for a good case that this can really improve performance.

+**Choice architecture:** See, e.g., Sunstei and Thaler for evidence that the way choices are presented to us can influence our cognitive capability.

-**What makes indices a powerful tool for thought?** They expand the range of information we can find.
+**Indices:** What makes indices a powerful tool for thought?
+They expand the range of information we can find.
 When I read a book I no longer need to memorize the details of the contents.
 Instead, I can memorize things at a coarser grain, knowing that I can go and look up details when I need.
 Basically, an index expands our access to knowledge.
 It effectively gives us a bigger database of facts to draw on.

 **The pattern: Cognitive technologies break bottlenecks in our brain:**